Finding the Unknown: A Deep Dive into Solving Simple Algebraic Equations

 Expanding to More Complex Equations

 While this problem involves a simple linear equation, the principles we've discussed apply to more complex algebraic equations.
 The core concept remains the same: isolate the variable by performing inverse operations on both sides of the equation to maintain balance.
-For example, consider the equation:
+Here's one way to look at it: consider the equation:

 2x + 5 = 11